cpe305/fall2016-project-axis7818/README.md

 # Data Entities

 These objects are the main entities that are stored in the database.
 They exist in the `nowyouknow.common.data` package and represent database rows.
 Interactions with the database are done with the `nowyouknow.common.dao` package with CrudRepository interfaces.
+All Dao objects extend  Spring's [CrudRepository](http://docs.spring.io/spring-data/commons/docs/current/api/org/springframework/data/repository/CrudRepository.html).
+Only additional methods are documented here.

 ## Topic